Chiewy23/design-patterns/README.md

 Delegates commands to a chain of processing objects.
 A given group of objects is expected to solve a problem.
 If the first object can't solve it, it passes the data to the next object in the chain.

+## Bridge

+Decouples an abstraction from its implementation so the two can vary independently.